egnor/ok-py-subprocess-defaults/README.md

 - Lets you set defaults for `cwd` and `env` (added to `os.environ`)
 - Logs the commands run (with proper escaping) for transparency
 - Checks command return (`check=True`)
-- Uses explicit argument vectors (`shell=False`), no messy escaping issues
+- Uses explicit argument vectors (`shell=False`) to avoid escaping issues
-- Has easy-peasy functions to capture stdout as text or lines
+- Includes easy-peasy wrapper functions to capture stdout as text or lines
-- Pass-through (or override) for all `subprocess.run` arguments
+- Accepts and passes through all `subprocess.run` arguments

 Collectively, this is what I want for subprocesses -- tiny tweaks to `subprocess.run` (or actually `subprocess.check_call`) for one-liner brevity.
 Your mileage almost certainly will vary.

 # Usage